CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

    4. The kP gain will control how quickly the system gets to the setpoint.
 However, in TorqueCurrentFOC modes there is no natural dampening force, so overshoot and oscillation is expected at the beginning.
 At that point, kD should be tuned.
    5. The kD gain will effectively slow down the system as it reaches the setpoint.
 Increasing it will increase the force slowing it down, so it should be increased until the system no longer overshoots.
    6. In general, the system wants as high a kP gain as possible to decrease the time taken to get to the setpoint.
 This also requires a high kD gain to properly dampen the system.
 The limit of how high the kP/kD term can be is determined by the system latency, at which point the oscillation is impossible to avoid.
 The goal of repeating steps 4 and 5 is to find that limit.
-   7. Always verify the gains work for the expected setpoints of the system, it's possible the general solution may not work under the expected operating range of the system.
+   7. Always verify the gains work for the expected setpoints of the system; it's possible the general solution may not work under the expected operating range of the system.
 If that's the case, re-tune for the expected operating range using the generic gains as a basis.

 .. raw:: html